Entanglement Cost of Quantum Channels: Applications and Examples

-We expect that the upper bound given by the entanglement cost is typically far from being tight.
+where $\Phi$ denotes the maximally entangled state, and we used the non-regularized converse for the entanglement cost (Corollary~\ref{cor:non}), as well as the convexity of the entanglement of formation~\cite{Bennett96}.
+Hence $E_{C}(\cE_{\mathrm{eras}})=1-p$, and since it is also known that $Q_{\leftrightarrow}(\cE_{\mathrm{eras}})=1-p$~\cite{PhysRevLett.78.3217}, we get by Theorem~\ref{thm:strongconverse} that $Q_{\leftrightarrow}(\cE_{\mathrm{eras}})$ is a strong converse capacity.
+Note that, this argument for the qubit erasure channel was basically already present in~\cite{PhysRevLett.78.3217}.
+For generic quantum channels, we expect that the upper bound given by the entanglement cost is far from being tight.
 We can compare the quantum capacities of qubit channels with our upper bound from~\eqref{eq:secLimits}

 where $h(\cdot)$ denotes the binary Shannon entropy, and $C(\cdot)$ is defined as in~\eqref{eq:Cexpr}.
 For $Q_{\rightarrow}(\cE)$ this can e.g.~be evaluated for all degradable qubit channels~\cite{shor05,yard08}.
 As an example we mention the qubit dephasing channel $\cE_{\mathrm{deph}}(\rho)=(1-p)\rho+p\cdot\sigma_{z}\rho\sigma_{z}$ with $\sigma_{z}= $, for which we get